 The Board is a specialist body and members are appointed with a view that they will bring specialist expertise to their responsibilities as Board members.

 The Board is constituted of 16 members appointed by the Governor of South Australia.
-Members of the Board are nominated by the Minister for Education, Department for Education and Child Development, Australian Education Union, Association of Independent Schools, Catholic Education Office, the Independent Education Union, the Universities of the State.
+Members of the Board are nominated by the Minister for Education, Department for Education, Australian Education Union, Association of Independent Schools, Catholic Education Office, the Independent Education Union, the Universities of the State.
 The Act requires at least half the members of the Board must be teachers, one member must be a parent of a school student representing the community and one must be a lawyer (section 9).

 The Registrar of the Board manages staff, implements the policies and decisions of the Board, is responsible for the Register of Teachers and for other matters delegated by the Board.
 The Registrar has an independent statutory role in relation to the investigation of complaints and grievances and exercises a prosecutorial discretion.
 When acting in an investigative and prosecutorial role the Registrar acts independently of the Board and is not directed by the Board in relation to the conduct of a specific case.